thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 useOllamaConnection.useCallback[generateContent] @ useOllamaConnection.ts:416
 makeMasterLLMDecision @ Orchestrator.ts:313
 masterLLMOrchestration @ Orchestrator.ts:165
-Orchestrator.ts:316 🧠 Master LLM Decision Response (1078 chars): <think>
+Orchestrator.ts:316 🧠 Master LLM Decision Response (817 chars): <think>
 Okay, let's see.
 The user wants to know the best project by Rutwik.
 They provided some available data and tools.
-So, the goal is to answer that query.

-First, the available documents are 4 chunks, and DataInspector has already analyzed and filtered them.
-So that's done.
-The next step is PlanningAgent to create an execution strategy.
-Since the user's query is a direct answer, I need to use a tool that can generate the best project based on the available data.
-The PlanningAgent's main pur...
+The current situation is that DataInspector has been called, but there's no plan yet.
+The PlanningAgent is recommended here because it creates execution strategies.
+The plan needs to be validated, so using PlanningAgent makes sense.
+The next goal is to create an intelligent execution plan.
+So I need to call PlanningAgent with the reasoning that it creates the plan, and then pr...
-Orchestrator.ts:534 🔍 PARSING DEBUG: Full response (1078 chars): <think>
+Orchestrator.ts:534 🔍 PARSING DEBUG: Full response (817 chars): <think>
 Okay, let's see.
 The user wants to know the best project by Rutwik.
 They provided some available data and tools.
-So, the goal is to answer that query.

-First, the available documents are 4 chunks, and DataInspector has already analyzed and filtered them.
-So that's done.
-The next step is PlanningAgent to create an execution strategy.
-Since the user's query is a direct answer, I need to use a tool that can generate the best project based on the available data.
-The PlanningAgent's main purpose is to create execution strategies, which aligns with creating a plan to answer the query.
-The other tools like DataInspector, PatternGenerator, Extractor, WebSearchAgent, and Synthesizer are already used, so no need to call them again.
-Therefore, the recommended tool is PlanningAgent.
+The current situation is that DataInspector has been called, but there's no plan yet.
+The PlanningAgent is recommended here because it creates execution strategies.
+The plan needs to be validated, so using PlanningAgent makes sense.
+The next goal is to create an intelligent execution plan.
+So I need to call PlanningAgent with the reasoning that it creates the plan, and then proceed with the other steps.
 </think>

-...
+ACTION: CALL_TOOL
+TOOL_NAME: PlanningAgent
+REASONING: PlanningAgent creates intelligent execution strategies, which are necessary to validate the execution plan for the best project by Rutwik.
+NEXT_GOAL: Create intelligent execution strategy for the best p...
 Orchestrator.ts:547 🎯 PARSED ACTION (FIRST): CALL_TOOL
 Orchestrator.ts:550 🎯 PARSED TOOL_NAME (FIRST): PlanningAgent
 Orchestrator.ts:559 ✅ PRIMARY DECISION FOUND - stopping parse to avoid overwriting with future steps